Product Engineer: The New Standard

 Startups have always valued ownership and the classic "product co-founder" mindset.
 Limited resources taught us that speed beats perfection.
 Now AI lets us pursue both at the same time, without the usual painful trade-offs.

 Those who don't make the shift may watch their specialized roles fade away.
 The same pattern is appearing in other functions.
-In sales and marketing, for example, we are already seeing "Growth Engineers" emerge.
+In sales and marketing, for example, we are already seeing "Growth Engineer" and "Business Engineer" emerge.
 These roles run rapid A/B tests, spin up parallel landing pages, automate campaigns, build dashboards, and whip up internal tools with impressive speed.

 Coding has never been the whole story.
 The real challenge has always been context: true intent, hidden requirements, and relentless focus on user value.
 With code now cheap and easily replaceable, the old obsession with perfect architecture at all costs is giving way to working software that actually reaches product-market fit.